rgbweb/SCLoader/README.md

 * SoundCloud App ID
 * SoundCloud App Client Secret

-There are also some optional settings for the main application and custom configuration sections for included plug-ins available.
+There are also some optional settings for the main application and serialized configurations for the included plug-ins available.

 ## Extending functionality